lungsdude/node-hill-typescript-template/README.md

   2. Download THIS template by pressing green `Code` button and downloading ZIP file.
   3. Open the extracted folder in the file explorer, and in the top bar type "cmd" and press enter.
   4. Download TypeScript at https://www.typescriptlang.org/download
-  5. Run npm i node-hill@latest, as this will install the needed dependencies for node-hill to function.
+  5. Run `npm i node-hill@latest`, as this will install the needed dependencies for node-hill to function.
-  6. Run npm i node-hill-types@latest, as this will install the node-hill type definitions for TypeScript to function.
+  6. Run `npm i node-hill-types@latest`, as this will install the node-hill type definitions for TypeScript to function.
   7. Edit the start.js file to fill in your appropriate server information.
      You will need to add your host key for the set you want to host.
 This can be found under the set's settings page.
   8. Edit your game code in `./user_scripts.ts/` folder.